HITS-MCM/MD-IFP/README.md

 __chimera_hydrogen_mol2.py__  - generation of ligand mol2 file

-__IFP_preprocess_Gromacs.py__  - enables wrapping system back into the box using trjconv Gromacs tool.
+__IFP_preprocess_Gromacs.py__  - enables wrapping a system back into the original box using trjconv Gromacs tool.
 Script is designed for a specific file structure - please adjust accordingly.
 The script helps to transform system back into the box in the most  but not in 100% of cases.
-For example it does not prevent splitting two proteins in the casefor protein-protein complexes
+For example it does not prevent splitting two proteins in the case of protein-protein complexes

 ## Application examples (folder Examples):